Medically reviewed on September 10, 2018

 There are no contraindications listed in the manufacturer's US labeling.

 Canadian labeling: Known type 1 hypersensitivity or anaphylactic reaction to murine proteins, Chinese Hamster Ovary (CHO) cell proteins, or any component of the formulation; patients who have or have had progressive multifocal leukoencephalopathy (PML); patients with severe, active infections

-Note: Pretreatment with acetaminophen and an antihistamine is recommended for all indications.
-For oncology uses, antihyperuricemic therapy and aggressive hydration are recommended for patients at risk for tumor lysis syndrome (high tumor burden or lymphocytes >25,000/mm3).
-In patients with chronic lymphocytic leukemia (CLL), Pneumocystis jirovecii pneumonia (PCP) and antiherpetic viral prophylaxis is recommended during treatment (and for up to 12 months following treatment).
-In patients with granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA), PCP prophylaxis is recommended during and for 6 months after rituximab treatment.
-For patients with rheumatoid arthritis (RA), premedication with methylprednisolone 100 mg IV (or equivalent) is recommended 30 minutes prior to each dose.
+Note: Premedicate with acetaminophen and an antihistamine prior to infusion.
+For oncology uses, antihyperuricemic therapy and aggressive hydration are recommended for patients at risk for tumor lysis syndrome (high tumor burden or lymphocytes ≥25,000/mm3).
+In patients with chronic lymphocytic leukemia (CLL), Pneumocystis jirovecii pneumonia (PCP) and antiherpetic viral prophylaxis is recommended during treatment (and for up to 12 months following treatment) as appropriate.
+In patients with granulomatosis with polyangiitis (GPA) and microscopic polyangiitis (MPA), PCP prophylaxis is recommended during and for at least 6 months after rituximab treatment; consider PCP prophylaxis during and after rituximab treatment in patients with pemphigus vulgaris (PV).
+For patients with rheumatoid arthritis (RA) and patients with PV, premedication with methylprednisolone 100 mg IV (or equivalent) is recommended 30 minutes prior to each dose.